 Are there Crocodiles in New Zealand?

-Much like with the snakes, New Zealand is officially a croc free country.
-This isn’t to say that one or two might not show their faces from time to time however, as there have been a confirmed sighting or two over the years.
+Much like with the snakes, New Zealand is officially a croc-free country.
+This isn’t to say that one or two might not show their faces from time to time, however, as there has been a confirmed sighting or two over the years.

 Ancient Māori myths spoke of the ‘taniwha’, huge lizard-like beasts that live in rivers, caves, or the ocean, always ready to snap up anyone that got too close.

-A short while later in the 1800s, numerous sightings of crocodiles began to get reported, starting with a 1842 story where an “alligator” like creature was seen upending a canoe.
+A short while later in the 1800s, numerous sightings of crocodiles began to get reported, starting with an 1842 story where an “alligator” like creature was seen upending a canoe.

 In 1869, another newspaper reported a sighting of one in a lake near Wellington, and another in the Waikato river in 1886.
 That same year, a crocodile was also responsible for biting off a child’s arm.